ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-3-3.md

-Cultivating a Growth Mindset for Athletes: Best Practices for Nurturing Personal and Professional Growth through the Growth Mindset
+Best Practices for Nurturing Personal and Professional Growth through the Growth Mindset
 ===================================================================================================================================

 Nurturing personal and professional growth through the growth mindset is critical to achieving athletic excellence.
 In this chapter, we will explore best practices for cultivating a growth mindset and nurturing personal and professional growth.